 Client: Philippa and Stephen Nunn

-Cost: confidential
+Cost: undisclosed

 GIA: 800m2